NicLande/DrawYourWeapon/PlayerGuide/PartTwo/Ch5-Actions.md

 ## Chapter 5: Actions
 ---

 When a Player wishes for their Character to carry out some task this is often represented by an Action.
 There are several types of Actions, each with different conditions and effects.
 While not everything a Character does must be an Action, nearly everything will be and Dealers and Players should be clear when a specific Action is being invoked.
-When outside of Combat Actions do not take a specific amount of time and their duration is defined by the Dealer or their specific wording.
+When outside of Combat, Actions do not take a specific amount of time and their duration is defined by the Dealer or their specific wording.

 ## Tests
-When you would like your character to interact with the game world or another character you may do so at will.
-These actions are often simple enough that they simply occur.
-Occasionally, however, you may wish to do something which requires a mixture of skill and luck.
-When the Dealer rules that this is the case you must perform a Test to determine whether or not you succeed.
+At any point, you may choose to have your character interact with the world or other characters.
+It is up to the Dealer whether your character is able to freely engage in an interaction, or if you must utilize a mixture of skill and luck to perform a Test.
 When attempting a Test the Dealer will assign a Suit and Attribute which align with the situation causing the Test.
 For instance, if you are attempting to kick down a door the Dealer will likely require a [Might] Clubs Test.
 When attempting a Test if the Card you use corresponds to the Suit allocated by the Dealer you may add your Attribute to the Result.
 ### Contests
 When attempting a Test where the hurdle is another Player or an NPC you must compete to see who succeeds on the Test.
 Each character involved in the conflicts selects a Card to Play simultaneously with the highest Result emerging victorious.
 For example, if two characters, Morgan and Julian, attempt an arm wrestling match the Dealer may call for a [Might] Clubs Contest.
 Julian plays the 8 of Hearts and Morgan plays the 7 of Clubs.
 Ordinarily Julian would win, however Morgan adds his 2 might to his Result and reaches a total of 9.
 After this addition Morgan is declared the winner and slams Julian’s arm down onto the table.